hrzndhrn/xema/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Xema is a schema validator inspired by [JSON Schema](http://json-schema.org).
+For now, Xema supports the features documented in draft 04 of the JSON-Schema specification.

 Xema allows you to annotate and validate elixir data structures.